idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 1 Preferences.md

 *Suggestions:
 To access more already set language rules for segmentation, you may want to download and use OmegaT’s [SRX file](https://raw.githubusercontent.com/omegat-org/omegat/master/src/org/omegat/core/segmentation/defaultRules.srx).
 Save the document directly from your browser and remove the .txt extension.
-Rename it as needed and place it in *cafetran/rules/segmentation* folder.
+Rename it as needed and place it in *cafetran/rules/segmentation* folder (This is on Windows and GNU/Linux.
+On a Mac, go to Applications and show the CafeTran.app package contents by right-clicking.
+The folder can be found in */Contents/Java/rules/segmentation*).
 It will be recognized after CT has been restarted.
 For a Trados-like segmentation, you may want to add the colon character (:) to the OmegaT’s Default rules and change Break: [\.\?\!]+ to [\.\?\!:]+ in the beforebreak section.*

 *Another option packed with even more per language rules comes from LanguageTool and its [SRX file](https://github.com/languagetool-org/languagetool/blob/master/languagetool-core/src/main/resources/org/languagetool/resource/segment.srx)*